fogss-workshop/General/README.md

 You can learn more about these goals and the structure and content of the [2024 workshop here](https://www.fogss-workshop.org/2024-agenda).
 Work products and presentations from the [2024 workshop are viewable in this Google Drive](https://drive.google.com/drive/folders/1Ik0qgwG9DA48HpYNrGFl-eps4-JxmG5d?usp=sharing).

+## Working with Github
+Github might feel overwhelming at first, but fear not!
+We won't use it for computer code only, but also as a collaborative project management tool.

+- We highly recommend this inspiring article: [Not just for programmers: How GitHub can accelerate collaborative and reproducible research in ecology and evolution](https://besjournals.onlinelibrary.wiley.com/doi/10.1111/2041-210X.14108).
+It describes many Github use cases for science and academia, beyond maintaining version control for code.
+- We expect most of the work taking place here will be through the GUI at github.com, without any reliance on the git command line interface.
+For example, to edit this document, click the 📝 icon at the top right of this page, make your suggested changes, then select "Commit canges..."

 ## Useful Links
 - [FOGSS 2024 workshop](https://www.fogss-workshop.org/2024-agenda)
 - [Greenland’s National Research Strategy](https://nis.gl/wp-content/uploads/2023/01/english-book.pdf)
 - [Arctic Hub](https://arctichub.gl/)

+## Acknowledgements
+Work on FOGSS is supported via grants from NASA and NSF.

+This Github page is inspired by the project management and coordination implemented within https://github.com/IACS-cryo/Delineation-WG by @mankoff and @fmaussion.